 Artist in residence Whitehouse Farm, Suffolk

-Kabir Hussain spent a year from 2016-2017 attached to Whitehouse Farm in the Alde Valley, Suffolk, as artist in residence at the invitation of Jason Gathorne Hardy, who owns the farm, is himself an artist and has founded the Alde Valley Spring Festival of food, farming, landscape and arts http://www.aldevalleyspringfestival.co.uk/.
-Below are images of Kabir preparing work for an exhibition opening there in June 2017, having made an intense study of a single field.
+Kabir Hussain spent a year from 2016-2017 attached to Whitehouse Farm in the Alde Valley, Suffolk.
+There he was artist in residence at the invitation of Jason Gathorne Hardy, who owns the farm.
+Jason is himself an artist and has founded the Alde Valley Spring Festival of food, farming, landscape and arts http://www.aldevalleyspringfestival.co.uk/.
+Below are images of Kabir preparing work for an exhibition opening there in June 2017.
+His work was based on an intense study of a single field over the year.

-Kabir’s responses to landscape are both physical and cultural and concern both his relationships to the earth and his perceptions of time.
-His delicate bronze casts of ground and landscape, some small enough to hold in the hand, some of which are planar and map-like, others describing dramatic or mountainous features, are evocative of the slow unfolding drama of geology, movement and environmental change.
+Kabir’s responses to landscape are both physical and cultural.
+They concern both his relationships to the earth and his perceptions of time.
+He makes extraordinarlily delicate bronze casts of ground and landscape.
+Some are small enough to hold in the hand, some of which are planar and map-like.
+Others describing dramatic or mountainous features, are evocative of the slow unfolding drama of geology, movement and environmental change.

-He compares the process of heating bronze as a kind of ‘speeding up of the ageing process’ and links it to the changes we are currently experiencing.
-His aim is modestly descriptive: to inform the viewer about what is happening and record it, but the result is tender and poetic with implications for how we might pay closer attention to the details of what we experience, and hold memories close.
+He compares the process of heating bronze as a kind of ‘speeding up of the ageing process’.
+He links it to the changes we are currently experiencing.
+His aim is modestly descriptive.
+To inform the viewer about what is happening and record it.
+But the result is tender and poetic.
+For him it is rich in memories and associations.
+There are also for us, implications for how we might pay closer attention to the details of what we experience.